Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 ### Linux privileges and permissions
 TODO:
-Using `sudo` allows regular users to run programs with the security privileges of the superuser or root.
+Using `sudo`, which stands for "super user do", allows regular users to run programs with the security privileges of the superuser or root.
 This list can be displayed using ...

 File permissions:
 - **r**: the read permission.